 The asteroid target doesn’t pose any threat to earth and is roughly 6.7 million miles away from our planet.
 The mission is called DART, which stands for Double Asteroid Redirection Test.
 You can read all about how the mission works and why they chose the target asteroid below.

 The reason NASA is doing this is to gain knowledge.
 Data collected would be used to study planetary defense and asteroid redirection techniques should one threaten to strike the earth.

 You can watch the DART spacecraft crash into asteroid Dimorphos live!

-You will have the opportunity to witness history being made on Monday, Sept.
-26, 2022.
-NASA will live stream the spacecraft collision with Dimorphos live.
+You will have the opportunity to witness history being made this evening.
+NASA will live stream the spacecraft collision with asteroid Dimorphos live.
 That stream will be available on NASA’s NASA Live web stream.
 It will also stream live on NASA’s YouTube channel.
 The live coverage is scheduled to start at 6 p.m.
 EDT and goes until 7:30 p.m.
 EDT.
 The time of impact is currently scheduled for 7:14 p.m.
 The DART mission page also has information and resources for planning a watch party for the event.